 Julian Assange: No More Secrets, No More Lies Think Inc. Seymour Centre Sydney, AUS February 18, 2017

-A controversional figure and divisive subject.
+A controversial figure and divisive subject.

 The conversation with Assange proved that is acutely aware that whatever he and his organisations do, prompts the public to stigmatize him as pro-this or contra-that, yet emphasized that he has no institutional bias and that he perceives it as his role and mission to take on abusers of power.
 He considers resulting, ensuing controversies as collateral damage worth engaging in.

 WikiLeaks has been accused of not curating content and therefore picking and choosing material solely to harm their adversaries.
-Assange explained that he believes in the integrity of uncensored source material, which is based on having a secure anonymous online submission system to protect the sources’ identities, and in the value of conserving collections of documents, which informs WikiLeaks efforts to make it accessible to the public.
+Assange explained that he believes in the rectitude of unaltered information, which is based on having a secure anonymous online submission system to protect the identity of the submittant, and in the benefit of mainstaing collections of documents, which informs WikiLeaks efforts to make it accessible to the public.

 He underlined that WikiLeaks has a solid track record of having released authentic information – an impressive feat given that WikiLeaks has transformed more than ten million transcripts into a library that can be searched, not only making their website the world’s largest online repository for classified data, but also providing a forum through which individual inciedents can be contextualised.
-Assange, in his usual composed and eloquent manner, challenged the audience from all political leanings to take serious consideration of journalistic freedom and the implications of a silenced media: Silence is consent and ignorance – be it willing or unwilling – will only lead to someone else taking reign and deciding over you.
+Assange, in his usual composed and eloquent manner, challenged the audience from all schools of thought and philosophical leanings to take serious consideration of journalistic freedom and the implications of a silenced media: Silence is consent and ignorance – be it willing or unwilling – will only lead to someone else taking reign and deciding over you.

 The evening was hosted by the Australian comedian and member of the satirical media empire The Chaser, whose cultivated inquisitiveness and curiosity steered the conversation.
-He seamlessly transitioned from delving into intricate and complex topics to trivia about Assange’s life and routine at the Ecuadorian embassy, including a cameo of his cat.
+He seamlessly transitioned from delving into intricate and complex topics to trivia about Assange’s life and day-to-day operations at the Ecuadorian embassy, including a cameo of his cat.